KmariK/luxury-loom-interiors/README.md

 2. User Requirments and Expectations
 - A simple navigation system
-- Clear images protraying the buisness
+- High quality protraying the buisness
 - Visually appealing design regargless of the screensize
 - Easy contact options
 - Accessibility